Brownsville, Texas

 The city was founded in 1848 by American entrepreneur Charles Stillman after he developed a successful river-boat company nearby.
 It was named for Fort Brown, itself named after Major Jacob Brown, who fought and died while serving as a U.S. Army soldier during the Mexican–American War (1846–1848).
 As a county seat, the city and county governments are major employers.
 Other primary employers fall within the service, trade, and manufacturing industries, including a growing aerospace and space transportation sector.
 It operates international trading through the Port of Brownsville.
 The city experienced a population increase in the early 1900s, when steel production flourished.
-It is frequently cited as having one of the highest poverty rates in the United States.

 Due to significant historical events, the city has multiple houses and battle sites listed under the National Register of Historic Places.
-It was the scene of several key events of the American Civil War, such as the Battle of Brownsville and the Battle of Palmito Ranch.
-The city was also involved in the Texas Revolution, as well as the Mexican–American War.
+The city played a primary role in the Mexican–American War with the siege of Fort Texas and the first engagements of the war: The Battle of Palo Alto and the Battle of Resaca de la Palma.
+Several key events of the American Civil War took place in the city, such as the Battle of Brownsville and the Battle of Palmito Ranch.
+The city was also involved in the Texas Revolution.
 Brownsville's idiosyncratic geographic location has made it a wildlife refuge center.
 Several state parks and historical sites are protected by the Texas Parks and Wildlife Department.

-Brownsville is notable for its high Hispanic proportion, which at 93.9%, is the third-highest proportion of Hispanic Americans out of any city in the United States outside of Puerto Rico.
+Brownsville has a predominantly Hispanic population, which at 93.9% is the fourth-highest proportion of Hispanic Americans of any city in the United States outside of Puerto Rico.